Skip to Content, Navigation, or Footer.

 Lin’s belief in the therapeutic power of music is rooted in her own childhood, during which she played the violin for her grandmother who was battling pancreatic cancer.

-“Her favorite song was ‘Amazing Grace,’” Lin said.
-“Even though it was a simple song on the violin and I had just learned it, it brought a lot of joy to her.”
+“Her favorite song was ‘Amazing Grace,’ which I had just learned,” Lin said.
+“Even if it wasn’t super well-played or anything, that brought a lot of joy to her.”

 For Wang, the connection between music and medicine became clear when she played in a regional symphony as a teenager.
 Her stand partner, a retired physicist with Parkinson’s disease, had a noticeable tremor — except when she played her instrument.